What is JPEG Format

 How to compress JPEG for free?

-You can compress JPEG online for free on our website using the online tool "Compress".
-In the free version of the application, you can work with 10 photos at once.
-If you need to compress more than 10 images, consider buying one of our three editions.
-You can read more about them here.
+You can reduce JPEG size online for free on our website using the online tool "JPEG Compress".
+In the free version of the app, you can upload multiple photos at once.
+No ads.
+No logo.
+The compression starts immediately.

 How to compress JPEG to 200 KB?

-How to compress JPEG on MAC?
+How to reduce JPEG file size on MAC?